DCudmore/QuestionDB-api/README.md

 To make a request, you'll need to pass your API key in the header with a key value of "Api-Key".
 You can get your API key from your account panel in QuestionDB.

-For example, here's a request to get questions that are related to "protein powder":
+For example, here's a request to get questions that are related to "protein powder", just replace {yourApiKeyHere} with your actual API key (without the curly braces):

 ```shell
 curl -i https://questiondb.io/api/questions/protein%20powder -H "Api-Key:{yourApiKeyHere}"